What Expenses Can Be Claimed as Input Tax Credit ITC?

 What is Input Tax Credit?

-Input Tax Credit can also be claimed on capital goods such as:
+Claim ITC on capital goods such as:

 Common Credit in ITC

 2. ITC is eligible only for selling taxable goods and services.
-ITC does not apply to exempted supplies.

 How to Calculate ITC?

 For Rs.
 500, Mr Sharma, a steel manufacturer, purchased raw steel to make steel plates and glasses.
 He spent another Rs.
 100 on more raw materials.
 Assume that the GST for steel is 18%, and the GST for the other raw materials is 28%.
 As a result, the business invested Rs.
 90 in raw steel and Rs.
-28 in other raw materials.
+28 in different raw materials.
 Mr Sharma spent a total of Rs.
 118 on input tax.

-Therefore, Mr Sharma pays the distributor Rs.
+Mr Sharma sells his goods for Rs.
+800 plus GST after factoring in the production costs of steel plates and glasses made from other raw materials.
+If the tax on a steel utensil is 18%, Mr Sharma will generate an invoice for Rs.
+944 on the steel plates and glasses, making the tax on his goods Rs.
+144. Therefore, Mr Sharma pays the distributor Rs.
 144 in GST for each sale.
 He paid Rs.
 118 under GST when he bought his input raw materials.
 He can now deposit the Rs.
 26 difference with the government after subtracting the Rs.
 118 he paid toward input GST from the Rs.
 144 GST.
 Retailers and distributors charge GST and are eligible for the Input Tax Credit at all subsequent levels.

-Who can Claim ITC?
+Who Can Claim ITC?

-Eligibility for ITC
+Eligibility For ITC

 The following are the eligibility criteria for the input tax credit:

-Goods or Services Ineligible for ITC
+Goods or Services Not Eligible for ITC

 The following commodities or services are not eligible for the input tax credit under GST:

-ITC for Capital Goods
+ITC Under Special Cases—ITC for Capital Goods

 Read more on this in our article on ITC on Capital Goods.